2017 NFB Scholarship Program FAQ

 I am visually impaired because I can see some.
 Am I eligible?

-Eligibility requires written certification by a qualified authority which states you are legally blind (See FAQ #3 and #6).
+Eligibility requires written certification by a qualified authority which states you are legally blind (See FAQs #3 and #6).
 Note: If you are not legally blind but you are running into some problems in college because of a visual impairment, we can often help you find workable solutions.
 Join the National Association of Blind Students (nabl-l) listserv at www.nfbnet.org to ask about their work-arounds as problems come up.

 Who is a “qualified authority" that can certify a student is legally blind?

 Qualified authorities include a professional in eye care or a medical doctor, a professional in the education or rehabilitation of persons who are legally blind, or the president of an NFB state affiliate.
 Do not send us actual medical records full of abbreviations that only another doctor can understand.
-If we cannot tell from the document sent to us whether you are blind according to the legal definition, you will not be considered eligible for our scholarships.
-You may send a copy of an original document which states you are legally blind, or, if you prefer, your qualified authority may use our PDF form, Confirmation of Legal Blindness.
+If we cannot tell from the document sent to us whether you are blind in both eyes according to the legal definition, you will not be considered eligible for our scholarships.
+You may send a copy of an original document which states you are legally blind, or, if you prefer, your qualified authority may fill out and use our PDF form, Confirmation of Legal Blindness.

 Am I eligible if I live outside the USA?
-Do I need to be a U. S. citizen?
+Do I need to be a US citizen?

-Am I eligible for these scholarships if I am participating in correspondence courses through an online university, or working toward a certification?
+Am I eligible for these scholarships if I am participating in correspondence courses through an online university or working toward a certification?

 Is your online university accredited?
 Students must be attending a full-time, postsecondary course of study in a degree program at an accredited university or attending part-time while working full-time.
 A certification program for a profession or trade does not qualify as a university degree program.
 If in doubt, the chairperson’s decisions are final.